mmorise/World/README.md

 This source code is released under the modified-BSD license.
 There is no patent in all algorithms in WORLD.

+## Important notice (2017/01/02)
+You can control the fft_size in CheapTrick().
+According to this change, arguments in InitializeCheapTrickOption() has changed.
+Please see test.cpp

 ## References
 When you cite the latest version of WORLD in your paper, please use the sentence "WORLD \[1\] (D4C edition [2])" and cite the following papers.
 [1] M. Morise, F. Yokomori, and K. Ozawa: WORLD: a vocoder-based high-quality speech synthesis system for real-time applications, IEICE transactions on information and systems, vol. E99-D, no. 7, pp. 1877-1884, 2016.